DDMAL/linkedmusic-website/_site/README.md

-# Linked Music
+# LinkedMusic

-This is the repository for the Linked Music website distributed via GitHub Pages.
+This is the repository for the LinkedMusic website distributed via GitHub Pages.
 It is a static website built using Jekyll, meaning that there is no backend presence, and the entirety of the site is stored in this repository, blog contents included.
-The Linked Music site is based on the SIMSSA website with adjustments to content and style.
+The LinkedMusic site is based on the SIMSSA website with adjustments to content and style.

 ## Contents